johnrearden/clarity/README.md

 2. From the source section drop-down menu, select the Main Branch
 3. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment

-The live link can be found here - [Clarity Live Site](https://your-live-site-url-here.com)
+The live link can be found here - [Clarity Live Site](https://GuyMitchy.github.io)

 ## Credits

 ### Content
-- The text content for the Emotions and Coping Strategies sections was written by the developer and Claude AI with inspiration from various mental health resources
+- The text content for the Emotions and Coping Strategies sections was written by Claude AI with inspiration from various mental health resources
 - The Mindfulness Centre content was adapted from mindfulness.org and headspace.com
 - External resource information was sourced from the respective organizations' websites

 ### Media
-- The hero image and background images for the coping strategies carousel were obtained from Pexels.com
+- The hero image and background images for the coping strategies carousel were obtained from Pexels.com [https://www.pexels.com/photo/people-on-sea-under-blue-and-pink-sky-4784393/] [https://www.pexels.com/photo/photo-of-body-of-water-2649403/] [https://www.pexels.com/photo/serene-baabe-sunset-over-tranquil-waters-28542257/] [https://www.goodfon.com/nature/wallpaper-priroda-nebo-oblaka-mesyac.html]
-- The emotion card images were sourced from a combination of Pexels.com and public domain art repositories
+- The emotion card images were sourced from a combination of Pexels.com and public domain art repositories [https://www.deviantart.com/lilrolohere/art/Anger-201216640] [https://commons.wikimedia.org/wiki/File:Anxiety_%281896%29_by_Edvard_Munch._Original_from_The_Art_Institute_of_Chicago._Digitally_enhanced_by_rawpixel._%2850434737057%29.jpg] [https://www.pexels.com/photo/grayscale-photo-of-man-thinking-in-front-of-analog-wall-clock-1194196/] [https://www.pexels.com/photo/woman-in-white-clothes-on-a-corner-2967156/] [https://www.pexels.com/photo/man-in-black-jacket-standing-on-the-seashore-5990737/] [https://www.pexels.com/photo/broken-heart-cardboard-on-brown-wooden-table-top-6670068/]

 - Icons used in the website are from Font Awesome
+- I created the logo using canva

 ### Code
-- The smooth scrolling navigation was implemented with guidance from Vlaude Ai and CSS-Tricks - Then modified to fit the project needs
+- The smooth scrolling navigation was implemented with guidance from Claude Ai and CSS-Tricks - Then modified to fit the project needs
 - The carousel for coping strategies was adapted from a CodePen by Hyperplexed and modified for touch functionality.
+[Codepen](https://codepen.io/Hyperplexed/full/MWXBRBp)
-- Bootstrap 4.6 documentation was used for the overall responsive layout and components such as the navbar and accordion
+- Bootstrap 4.6 documentation was used for the overall responsive layout and components such as the navbar and accordion.